- 1. Air traffic controller

 How to become one

-How to land a high-paying job without a degree
+How to land a high-paying job in Canada without a degree

 Many of these programs are recognized across provinces and help you meet licensing requirements in regulated industries.